In this article:

 - 2 teaspoons baking powder

-How to make self-raising flour
+How to make self-raising flour from plain flour

 Sift 225g plain flour and 2 level teaspoons of baking powder together in a bowl.
 Either use immediately or store in an airtight container until you're ready to use it.